rrousselGit/provider/packages/provider/README.md

 ```

 The widget `Consumer` can also be used inside `MultiProvider`.
 To do so,
-it must returns the `child` passed to `builder` in the wiget tree it creates.
+it must return the `child` passed to `builder` in the widget tree it creates.

 ```dart
 MultiProvider(